ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "Your talent is God's gift to you.
-What you do with it is your gift back to God."
+  "By accepting yourself and being fully what you are, your presence can make others happy."
-<br>— Leo Buscaglia
+<br>— Jane Roberts
 </blockquote>
 </h3>